DevoInc/python-sdk/docs/api/api.md

   -e, --env                                    Use env vars for configuration -a, --address TEXT                           Endpoint for the api.
   --key TEXT                                   Key for the api.
-  --api_secret, --apiSecret, --secret TEXT     Secret for the api.
+  --secret TEXT     Secret for the api.
-  --auth_token, --authToken, --token TEXT      Token auth for query.
+  --token TEXT      Token auth for query.
   --jwt TEXT                                   jwt auth for query.
   -q, --query TEXT                             Query.
   --stream / --no-stream                       Flag for make streaming query or full query with start and end.
 Default is true